-Under Ordinance 5287, section 23.1.1, the Plan grants the authority to the City Commission to establish and modify contribution requirements of the City and active plan members.
+Under Ordinance 5989, Section 23.4.5, the Amended Plan grants the authority to the City Commission to establish and modify contribution requirements of the City and active plan members.
 The Plan is subject to periodic review by an independent actuary.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
 The City is required to contribute at least monthly to the fund in an amount equal to the required city contribution as shown by the applicable actuarial valuation system.
-The actuarial experience (0.26) and amortization payment on UALL (0.45) are added to the prior Contribution Rate (19.33%), minus Change in Cost Sharing (0.27), minus the change in actuarial assumptions (0.89), the actuarial experience from DROP (Variable Interest Rate Option) (0.11) and Change in Normal Cost Rate (0.09) to calculate the current year Contribution Rate of 18.68%.
-Contributions to the pension plan from the Agency were \$14,102 for the year ended September 30, 2022.
+A potential area of variability has to do with the annual payment on the unfunded accrued liability (UAL).
+This payment is computed as a level percent of covered payroll under the assumption that covered payroll with rise by 2.5% per year or, if less, the average payroll growth over the most recent ten years.
+The most recent 10-year average is 0.48% compared to .75% last year.
+After the assumption and method changes, the Unfunded Actuarial Accrued Liability is under \$0, and this limitation on the payroll growth assumption has no impact on the required contribution rate.
+Contributions to the pension plan from the Agency were \$15,035 for the year ended September 30, 2023.

 In March 2020, the City issued pension obligation notes in the amount of \$81,000,000.
 Allocable shares of the proceeds from the notes were deposited in each of the City's three pension funds, to reduce their respective unfunded liabilities.
 As part of that process, the City negotiated credit balances with each pension board, which would be applied against and reduce the City's employer contributions each year over the life of the notes.
 This reduction was necessary so that the City had funds to pay the debt service on the notes.
-One effect of the establishing the credit balance was that note proceeds would be recognized by the pension systems over time.
+One effect of establishing credit balance was that note proceeds would be recognized by the pension systems over time.
 Regardless, both the City and employees realized net savings in their contributions as a result of this transaction.

-In a revised actuarial report completed for the Employees' Retirement System in March 2022, system asset values were reset to their full market values as of 10/1/2021, including the full recognition of the proceeds from the pension notes that were deposited into the fund.
-The credit balance related to the pension notes was eliminated for FY 2022 and thereafter.
-Contribution rates (for FY2022 and FY2023) for both the employer and employees were recalculated, resulting in net savings for both parties.
-A similar process and result was employed by the Police Officers Pension System.
+In a revised actuarial report completed for the Employees' Retirement System in March 2023, system asset values were reset to their full market values as of 10/1/2022, including the full recognition of the proceeds from the pension notes that were deposited into the fund.
+The credit balance related to the pension notes was eliminated for FY 2023 and thereafter.
+Contribution rates (for FY2023 and FY2024) for both the employer and employees were recalculated, resulting in net savings for both parties.
+A similar process and result were employed by the Police Officers Pension System.
 The Firefighters' Pension System did not make the aforementioned change.

-At September 30, 2022, the LCRA reported an asset of \$306,856 for its proportionate share of the net pension asset of the Employees' Pension and Retirement System.
-The net pension liability was measured as of September 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation date of October 1, 2020.
+At September 30, 2023, the LCRA reported a liability of \$240,805 for its proportionate share of the net pension liability of the Employees' Pension and Retirement System.
+The net pension asset was measured as of September 30, 2022.
+The total pension liabilities was determined by an actuarial valuation date of October 1, 2021 and financial information through September 30, 2022.
 The LCRA's portion of the net pension liability was based on the LCRA's share of the actual contributions to the pension plan relative to the actual total contributions of the City of Lakeland.
-At September 30, 2022 LCRA's proportion was 0.4165%, which is a decrease of 1.34% from the proportion allocation at September 30, 2021.
+At September 30, 2023 LCRA's proportion was 0.22055%, which is a decrease of 1.89% from the proportion allocation at September 30, 2022.

-NOTE 10 - DEFINED BENEFIT PENSION PLAN (continued)
+NOTE 9 - DEFINED BENEFIT PENSION PLAN (continued)